trolljs/moarkitties/README.md

 # moarkitties
-> replace all the images on a page with cat gifs
+> replace all the images on a page with a cat gif

 ![](https://raw.github.com/trolljs/moarkitties/master/catoogle.png)